lejanio/TV-show-app/README.md

    - Contains the table component
    - Carries out two API calls on mount - fetching show data, as well as season and episode data
    - Contains states for API fetch results which are passed down to Table component
-   - Contains a router link back to the search view
+   - Contains a React Router link back to the search view

 ---